 After a huge lifting session, marathon run, or mountain-scaling bike ride, you've got a cocktail of chemical endorphins flooding your body—and it's easy to get hooked.
-But when your commitment to be faster, stronger, and better goes a bit too far—the theoretical hooks bite deeper—you can cross the fine line between being commited and becoming addicted.
+But when your commitment to be faster, stronger, and better goes a bit too far—the theoretical hooks bite deeper—you can cross the fine line between being committed and becoming addicted.

 And in case you're wondering: Yes, exercise addiction happens.
 “Exercise addiction is engaging in an activity—lifting, running, training for a triathlon—that starts off pleasurable, then shifts to become compulsive and noticeably interferes with ordinary life responsibilities,” says Gloria Petruzzelli, a licensed clinical psychologist and sport psychologist at California State University's student health and counseling services.
 “Athletes may not be aware their behavior is out of control because, with social media and other forums, it’s easy to find someone else or a group to justify our extreme behavior,” she explains.

 It's easy to put an intense regimen off as your passion and dedication to an end goal—and in most cases it probably is.
 But if you exhibit these symptoms below, it's important to take a step back, evaluate where you stand honestly, and ask yourself whether that grueling training regimen might actually be counterproductive.
 Overtraining can happen, and if there's one way to stall your progress, it's pushing your mind, body, and spirit too far.
 Here are 9 indicators you might be addicted to working out.